 You are given a skeleton for the class ImageProcessing.
-You should implement all the defined methods in the class.
+You should implement all the defined methods in the class (except main).
 The documentation for the class is given here.

 Each of the static methods in this class receives as an input a two dimensional array of image data.
-To simplify things we define that only grayscaled images are supported in our program, thus the image data contains values between 0 and 255, where 0 symbols the black, 255 symbols the white and anything in between symbols a level of gray.
+To simplify things we define that only gray scaled images are supported in our program, thus the image data contains values between 0 and 255, and where 0 is black, 255 is white and anything in between is a gray level.
 The graphical interface we supply invokes the ImageProcessing methods by sending the image data as a two-dimensional int array, receiving the results of the operation (your implementation) and displaying the produced image in the 'Processed' frame.
 Every cell in the array is actually the gray level of the pixel (picture element) at its corresponding image position.